A Critical Review of a Song Made Entirely of Sex Toy and Sex Sounds

 There are lots of very good songs about sex: «Sexual Healing,» «Raspberry Beret,» «Sex with Me,» «Tubthumping.» All masterpieces in their own right, to be sure.
 But what if there were a song which transcended all of this; a song which is not about sex, but literally made out of sex.
 What I am asking is: what is the exploding galaxy brain of sex songs?

-This is a huge question; one that – if I could not answer it – would be almost irresponsible to pose.
+This is a huge question; one that—if I could not answer it—would be almost irresponsible to pose.
 However, as Noisey’s resident and most committed sexologist, I have the key.
-Are you ready.
-The sex song of all sex songs is “Sex Instruments” by someone called Perlita, for Pornhub.
+The sex song of all sex songs is «Sex Instruments» by someone called Perlita, for Pornhub.
 This is because it enters a new frontier of shagging.
 It does not use mere words.
 It is more than that: its creators claim it’s the first song created entirely from noises made by sex toys.
 Bit NSFW, obvs:

 Videos by VICE